tud-sumo/docs/docs/8_plotting.md

 ### Common Parameters

 Whenever possible, all plotting functions include `time_range` and `show_events` parameters.
-By default, graphs are plotted for the data throughout the whole simulation. `time_range` can be used to plot a specific duration within the simulation, and is defined in <b>in plotter time units</b>, ie. hours or minutes.
+By default, graphs are plotted for the data throughout the whole simulation. `time_range` can be used to plot a specific duration within the simulation, and is defined in **in plotter time units**, ie. hours or minutes.
 If `show_events` is set to true, graphs will display times with active events with a shaded region.
 Examples of these are shown below.

 ![Time range/events example](img/plots/range_event_ex.png)